Why you need sidecar driving training

 On this page are a few reasons to get sidecar driving training.
 But don't get the idea that reading this page constitutes training – it does not.
-This advice applies whether your sidecar is attached to a URAL, Norton, BMW, Yamaha, Suzuki, Triumph, BSA, Honda, Kawasaki, Harley Davidson, Indian or even a Stella or Vespa Scooter.
+This advice applies whether your sidecar is attached to a URAL, Norton, BMW, Yamaha, Suzuki, Triumph, BSA, Honda, Kawasaki, Harley Davidson, Indian or even a Vespa Scooter.

 Here are some of the areas to be concerned about.

-General size - It sounds simple, but it takes a while to get used to the idea that your motorcycle is quite a bit wider than it was before you attached the chair to it.
+- General size - It sounds simple, but it takes a while to get used to the idea that your motorcycle is quite a bit wider than it was before you attached the chair to it.
 It is quite obvious when first time sidecar riders hit all of the markers on our training slalom course.

 Avoid the ”know it all” approach and take time to learn safe sidecar driving techniques.